ECSTeam/session-replication-test/README.md

 uses the Tomcat server bundled with the Java Buildpack.
 If there is a Redis session whose name contains the substring `session-replication`, the buildpack will reconfigure Tomcat to use that service for session replication.

+## Note about building from source

+You must have a running Redis database on localhost at port 6379 for tests to work.